First, a little about the Wordwide AMPRnet Network:

 JNOS is its own Operating System when run atop other OS's such as Linux (on DOS it only uses DOS to get itself loaded and running).
 It needs to be its own OS mainly because, though it uses all the same TCP/IP protocols, it MUST use much LONGER timers and timeout algoryths because of the slower media links it is designed to work with.
 The Internet wasn't designed to work in a 300 or 1200 baud half-duplex, multi-user, single collision domain, environment, while JNOS *is* designed to handle such slower and noise-ridden environments.
 So JNOS has its own TCP/IP "stack" and timers seperate from those in the Linux kernel.

 Each county typically has one "Hamgate" which acts as its "default gateway" router, not unlike how all the Local Area Network (LAN) traffic in your home uses one gateway router to gain access to the Public Internet, this Hamgate is the gateway to the rest of the worldwide AMPRnet for that county.
 So by this arrangement, a home station running JNOS will point his Default Route (or 44/8) toward the local Hamgate, and the Hamgate will make routing decisions as to where this users need to be routed in order to reach the desired destination.
 Likewise, the destination will use its local Hamgate to determine what route to follow to get back to the originating station.

-....
-Off of each of these "Hamgates", there may be many different types of networks being deployed behind them consist of a mixture of both old and new technologies using the AX.25, NetROM/X1J4/K-net, and TCP/IP protocols.
+Off of each of these "Hamgates", there may be many different types of networks being deployed behind them.
+A homogenous network might consist of a mixture of both old and new technologies using the AX.25, NetROM/X1J4/K-net, and TCP/IP protocols.
 Some networks might be the X1J version of NetROM (that support the use of TCP/IP over them) or Knet and BPQ (which does NOT support TCP/IP, but uses a completely different routing methodology).
-Some branch networks might be TCP/IP-native using HSMM-Mesh (WiFi) metropolitan networks, D-Star, WinLink, and some even ride over the top of WISP (Wireless Internet Service Provider) networks.
+Some branch networks might be TCP/IP-native using HSMM-Mesh (WiFi) metropolitan area networks (MAN), or D-Star, or WinLink, and some even ride over the top of WISP (Wireless Internet Service Provider) networks.
 By using whatever technologies are available to us assures that each district within the State can deploy the technology that works best for their particular needs.
 What works best in one part of the State may not be the right solution for another.
 Our ultimate goal for the network is to move bits from Point-A to Point-B by whatever means we can, including the use of the Internet where Terrestrial RF paths may not yet be available.